pcubillos/pyratbay/docs/api.rst

     cfile: String
         A Pyrat Bay configuration file.
     init: Bool
-        If True, only initialize a Pyrat object (no spectra calculation).
+        If True, only initialize a Pyrat object (no spectra/mcmc calculation).
         This is useful when computing spectra interactively.
+    no_logfile: Bool
+        If True, enforce not to write outputs to a log file (e.g., to prevent overwritting log of a previous run).

 pyratbay.constants